 Those who post to Harvard Chan School’s flagship social media accounts and affiliate accounts must follow these accessibility best practices:

 - Write alt text or image descriptions to describe photos on all social media platforms.
-Auto-generated alt text is not very accurate at this time, and social media managers should write their own text.
+Auto-generated alt text is not always accurate, and social media managers should write their own text.

 - Put important information in the text of your post, not only in the image.
 For example, if you post an event flyer, make sure you have written appropriate alternative text for the flyer, AND make sure the text of your post has all of the important information about the event date, time, location, etc.